mesosphere/dcos-docs-site/pages/1.10/installing/installation-faq/index.md

 ## Q. How do I backup the IAM database?
 [/enterprise]

-To backup the IAM database to a file run the following command on one of the master nodes:
+To backup the IAM database to a file, run the following command on one of the master nodes:

     ```bash
     sudo /opt/mesosphere/bin/cockroach dump --certs-dir=/run/dcos/pki/cockroach --host=$(/opt/mesosphere/bin/detect_ip) iam > ~/iam-backup.sql